Graduate Degrees and Certificates in Electrical Engineering

 Graduate Assistantship

 We value our graduate students.
-In our commitement to your education, we've put together several funding opportunities to help make your degree an excellent return on investment.
+In our commitment to your education, we've put together several funding opportunities to help make your degree an excellent return on investment.
 Electrical and Computer Engineering programs offer the following opportunities:

 There are two major mechanisms of assistantship for graduate students in ECE: Graduate Research Assistants (GRA), Graduate Teaching Assistants (GRA) and Fellowship.
 There are also Grader positions based on hourly rate wages.
 Students can be appointed as GRA or GTA by 25% or 50% FTE (Full-Time Equivalent), which is the maximum part-time employment rate for students (100% represents the full-time job).
 Monthly wage for 50% FTE is approximately $2,000, which is proportional to the % FTE (e.g. $1,000 for 25% FTE).
 Student’s out-of-tuition is waived if the student is offered at least a 25% FTE or higher.